-Select Enabled to use Intel's DCA (Direct Cache Access) Technology to improve data transfer efficiency.
-The options are Enabled and Disabled.
+When set to Enabled this feature uses Intel's DCA (Direct Cache Access) Technology to improve data transfer efficiency.
+The default setting is Enabled.

-IOH 0 PCIe Port Bifurcation Control
+IIO 1 PCIe Port Bifurcation Control

-This submenu allows the user to configure the following 8 PCIe Port Bifurcation Control settings for the IOH 0 PCI-Exp port.
+This submenu allows the user to configure PCIe Port Bifurcation Control settings for the IIO 1 PCI-Exp port.
 This feature determines how to distribute the available PCI-Express lanes to the PCI-E Root Ports.